Are Biological Systems More Intelligent Than Artificial Intelligence?: Delegated Control and Collective Identity

 \subsection{Human Abstractions}

 Humans are not just part of MCAs.
 A human \textit{is} an MCA.
 Human abstractions are emergent behaviours of that MCA.

-When we create an abstraction layer like a computer, we create a machine that embodies a narrow subset of our more abstract behaviours.
-We hand code those behaviours into the instruction set architecture (ISA) and then ascribe our own interpretations to the result.
-An ISA might mimic every behaviour we can conceive of at higher levels of abstraction, because it is Turing complete.
-However, the ISA itself is fixed.
-It cannot mimic all behaviours at lower levels of abstraction.
-We conflate the high level map with the low level territory, so to speak.
+When we humans create a computer, we create a machine that embodies a subset of our more abstract behaviours.
+An engineer hard-wires those behaviours into the instruction set architecture (ISA), and we all then ascribe meaning to that behaviour.
+Two results can look the same at the higher level (e.g. the number two, spoken by a human or displayed on a screen), but be fundamentally different at the lower level (e.g. resources consumed, data format etc).
+The results are only the same if one ignores the lower levels of abstraction.

-The high level behaviours can mimic agency, but the lower levels are passive.
-Static.
-Top-down.
-No graceful degradation.
-Once we have built an ISA, it exists in the environment independently of the human MCA from which it emerged.
-This intervenes in the stack (interrupts the causal chain of abstraction) and creates inefficiencies.
-That is why there is demand for application specific chipsets and field programmable gate arrays, for example.
+Software might be agentic, but computer hardware is passive.
+Control is top-down.
+Once I have built an ISA, it exists in the environment independently of the human MCA from which it emerged.
+It is static.
+It cannot adapt, which is why there is demand for field programmable gate array (FPGA) (a reconfigurable processor substrate).

-When we say the ISA is static, we mean there is no adaptive system underpinning the ISA which can adjust policy at lower levels to facilitate goal directed behaviour at higher levels.
-We cannot delegate control if there is no lower level of autonomy to delegate to.